brown-ccv/react-volume-viewer/README.md

 ## Blending

-The `Blending` object is used as an enum for the different algorithms that can be used to blending the models together. `Blending.None` does not apply any blending. `Blending.Max` uses the maximum value between the models.
+The `Blending` object is used as an enum for the different algorithms that can be used to blending the models together. `Blending.None` does not apply any blending. `Blending.Max` uses the maximum value between the models.`Blending.Average` uses the average value between the models.

 ### COLOR_MAPS